HotSpot

 -o output.flp

-takes about 45 minutes to complete on a 2 GHz Athlon.
-It is
+about 45 minutes to complete on a 2 GHz Athlon.
+The thermal model

-Alternatively, the command to convert this 'output.flp' into
+it into the FIG format.
+Alternatively, the command to convert this

 b) tofig.pl output.flp | fig2dev -L ps | ps2pdf - output.pdf